coderefinery/template-workshop-webpage/content/join.md

     they have indicated that while registering.
 - **Our team will work together in a physical room, is there any point to joining the CodeRefinery Zoom?**
   - No need.
 If you all get stuck in the exercises you can ask questions via the Q&A channel.
-    Note that Zoom etc. can still be useful in the physical room for screen-sharing with each other.
+    Note that some Zoom etc. can still be useful in the physical room for screen-sharing with each other.
 - **Does everyone on the team need to register?**
   - Yes please.
 Then everyone gets information and connection details.
 Also we are asked to report how many participants we have.